agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 The frontend of NNEF is similar to that of ONNX, PyTorch, and TensorFlow.
-Currently, as NNEF does not have an official compiler, the workflow with NNEF graphs is rather complicated, possible through conversion to other models.
+Currently, as NNEF does not have a publicly available efficient compiler, NNEF models can only be tested via the simple C++ reference implementation.

 # Prior art
 [prior-art]: #prior-art

-These are the projects currently supporting with NNEF:
+We are aware of the following projects that currently support importing NNEF models:

 - https://github.com/sonos/tract
 - https://github.com/fragata-ai/arhat-nnef
 - https://rocm.docs.amd.com/projects/MIVisionX/en/latest/model_compiler/README.html

 # Unresolved questions